Tide pool tours with a marine biology guide offer a sensory feast for all ages and abilities

 Viewing tide pools is like organizing a walking tour

 A Pacific Northwest tide pool tour is less like hiking and involves more deliberate stepping, balancing, and pausing to appreciate the biodiversity in the Srait of Juan de Fuca (which when combined with Puget Sound, creates the Salish Sea).
-Pacific Northwest tide pool tours have been organized for seniors by sticking to the level ground of the beach and avoiding the rocky terrain Although this area is smaller, many very interesting animals are hiding out under seaweed and in sandy tide pools - including some large crabs.
+Pacific Northwest tide pool tours have been organized for seniors by sticking to the level ground of the beach and avoiding the rocky terrain Although this area is smaller, many very interesting animals are hiding out under seaweed and in sandy tide pools - including good crab diversity.

 Pacific Northwest hiking and tidepooling

 If you want a hiking tour, there are locations on the Pacific Northwest coast in Olympic National Park where you can both hike and enjoy tide pools.
-If you are interested in a combination of hiking and tide pool observation, consider organizing a full-day Hoh Rainforest and Beach tour.
+If you are interested in a combination of hiking in coastal forest or beach and tide pool observation, consider organizing an Olympic Naitonal Park Beach Tour.

 Remember to leave no trace and keep it safe